Estate Planning Checklist—7 Important Things to Settle Before You Die

 If you have children, you can also appoint a guardian for them in the event of your and your spouse’s death.

-What happens if you die without a will?
-Your assets will be distributed according to the Intestate Succession Act, under which your spouse and children are usually the first in line to receive your assets.
+Your assets will be distributed according to the Intestate Succession Act, under which your spouse, children, and parents are usually the first in line to receive your assets.
+If you’ve no surviving relatives, your assets go to the government.

 2. CPF nomination

 The money in your CPF accounts cannot be distributed through a will.
 In order to decide who gets it when you die, you will need to make a CPF nomination.
-You can nominate up to 8 people to receive your CPF savings.

 3. Life insurance